OPEN CALL

 UK-based or UK-connected, by birth, residence, work, or education

-Inclusive and open to all backgrounds, practices, and disciplines
+Inclusive and open to all backgrounds, practices and disciplines.

 HOW MUCH IS IT TO ENTER?